skylersa/golf-betting/README.md

 **As a user, I want to...**
 - Setup and see result of golf games
 - Add players to the league
-- See team and player performances over time
+- See player performances over time
 - Make bets on player performances and game outcomes